 Turn the fridge energy source control knob, on the left hand side of the fridge, onto gas as shown by the flame symbol.
-Turn the gas control knob, on the right hand side of the fridge, to maximum i.e. all the way clockwise.
-Now depress and hold the gas control knob and depress the piezo ignition button several times at intervals 1 - 2 seconds.
-When the gas ignites the needle in
+Turn the gas control knob, on the right hand side of the fridge, to maximise i.e. all the way clockwise.
+Now depress and hold the gas control knob and depress the piezo ignition button several times at intervals of I-2 seconds.

 When the gas ignites the needle in the viewing window next to the piezo ignition button will go into the green of the viewing window.
-If the fridge fails to ignite after 5 attempts release the gas control knob and wait for 30 seconds before trying again.
+If the fridge fails to light after 5 attempts release the gas control knob and wait for 30 seconds before trying again.